astrolabsoftware/fink/docs/migration.md

 #### 2024-01-06: /api/v1/columns become /api/v1/schema

 The endpoint `/api/v1/columns` has been renamed `/api/v1/schema` with the new API URL (see below).
-This means:
-- `https://fink-portal.org/api/v1/columns` is valid (until January 31, 2025)
-- `https://api.fink-portal.org/api/v1/schema` is valid (from now on)
+This means `https://fink-portal.org/api/v1/columns` becomes `https://api.fink-portal.org/api/v1/schema`.

 We encourage all users to update the URL as soon as possible and report any problems.